pragma-/pbot/README.md

 For more information, see the [Factoids documentation](doc/Factoids.md).

 #### Code Factoids
-Code Factoids are a special type of factoid that begin with the `/code` command.
+Code Factoids are a special type of factoid that executes its contents within a sandboxed virtual machine.

     /code <language> <code>

-That's right!
-Anybody can create a factoid that can execute arbitrary code in [any language](doc/Factoids.md#supported-languages)!
-This is one of PBot's most powerful features.

-How is this safe?
-Because the code is executed safely within a virtual machine sandbox.

 For example, the venerable `rot13` function: